lawrennd/qig-code/backlog/documentation/2025-11-22_qig-docs-and-tests-refactor.md

 Task created with Proposed status.
 This item captures the documentation/test tidy-up required once the numerical gradient and full-Jacobian tasks are implemented, and ties it into the broader `qig` refactor.

+### 2025-12-01 - CLOSED

+**Reason**: Most referenced documentation files don't exist, and existing docs are already accurate.

+**Findings**:
+- ❌ `IMPLEMENTATION_SUMMARY.md` - **does not exist**
+- ❌ `IMPLEMENTATION_NOTES.md` - **does not exist**
+- ✅ `README_quantum_simulation.md` - Already states "**All gradients use analytic formulas**"
+- ✅ `README_VALIDATION.md` - Exists and is accurate
+- ✅ Test documentation - Already updated in CIP-0004 test suite rewrite

+**Remaining Issue**: One reference to finite differences for Jacobi identity (README line 126)

+**Decision**: Task as written is obsolete.
+The documentation is already mostly correct.
+If the single FD reference needs fixing, it can be done as a minor update without a full backlog task.
+CIP-0005 (Sphinx documentation) will be the proper venue for comprehensive documentation improvements.